lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 ```
 3. However, RR also allows you to provide this location as a function or object, which can be useful if you need to programatically generate the location.
 _TODO example_
 4. Why should use `Link` instead of the native `a` tag?
 RR's `Link` component wraps the native `a` tag you are familiar with, but prevents its default behavior (navigating to the specified path and causing a page reload – the very thing we are trying to avoid with front-end routing).
-Internally, `Link` uses the Router's `history` prop (accessible to all of the Router's chidren) to change the URL path – this causes the corresponding route to match and that Route's children to display on the page.
+Internally, `Link` uses the Router's `history` prop (accessible to all of the Router's chidren) to change the URL path.
+When the URL path changes, the corresponding `Route` renders and that route's children display on the page.
 5. In addition to providing the `Link` component, RR provides `NavLink` – a special type of link that displays differently depending on whether or not the current URL path matches the `NavLink`'s `to` prop.
-These can be quite useful for constructing navigation menus, as they clearly differenciate between active and inactive content.
+These can be quite useful for building navigation menus, as they differentiate between active and inactive content, enabling a user to quickly see which contet they are viewing.

 ### Checkpoints Summary